 - Be Transparent.
 Transparency is always important, but with the uncertainty around recruiting during coronavirus, it’s crucial—especially because the face-to-face element is missing.
 Be clear with candidates about timelines, steps in the process, and more.
 Show them that you value their interest in the role.

 - Get the Process Online.
 Many companies already have a lot of their hiring process online (not surprisingly, Google, Amazon, and Facebook are leaders here).
 If your company isn’t there yet, now is the time to accelerate this transition at your company—explore an applicant tracking system, online assessment tools, online videoconferencing applications, and more.

 - Make Sure Your Technology Works.
 When you host a virtual meeting, do you spend the first 10 minutes getting everybody logged in?
 Now is the time to work out the bugs in your video conferencing tools—and make sure recruiting and hiring managers know how to use these technologies.

 - Practice.
-Being on video conference doesn’t feel natural to most people.
+Being on video conference doesn’t feel natural to most people, and recruiting during quarantine demands a little extra patience.
 Take time to practice looking into the camera, speaking clearly, and getting comfortable with video interviews.